the-one-rvs/the-one-rvs/README.md

 <picture> <img align="right" src="https://github.com/Agrawal-Ayush-009/Agrawal-Ayush-009/blob/main/assests/Right_Side.gif?raw=true" width=250px></picture>

 <br><br>
-- 🏫: I am a `Computer Science and Engineering Student`.
+- 🏫: I am a `CSE with specialization in AI&ML Student`.
-- 👨‍💻: I see `Problems` as an opportunity.
+- 👨‍💻: I see `Problems` to solve at any cost.
 - 👨‍🎓: I’m currently learning `Machine Learning` and diving into the world of `DevOps`.
-- 📱: I'm developing skills in the field of `C++, Docker, Kubernetes, Python, Go lang, Linux, Jenkins, Flask, and Git`.
+- 📱: I'm developing skills in the field of `DevOps and AI`.
 <br>

 ---